-- The Bank of England Private Finance Initiative (PFI) Template used to report PFI loans to the PRA.
+- The ESMA templates required by the EU regulation to report securitisation deals in order to bring market transparency to investors.
+There is no specific ESMA template for Project Finance and infrastructure, therefore Annex-4 (Corporate loans) was used as a baseline comparison.
+It can be considered as a standard database for corporate loans in European risk transfer operations, - The Bank of England Private Finance Initiative (PFI) Template used to report PFI loans to the PRA.
 This is a good base for loans in Public-private projects in the UK, - Data available to investors on specific Risk transfer transactions involving infrastructure loans in EMDE countries, transferred to CLO-type portfolios of infrastructure loans, - Rating agencies' methodologies for project finance and infrastructure finance, - Moody's rating methodology for Project finance and Infrastructure Assets CLOs.